istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 We refer to a system with the advantages above as **Istio-aware**.

-Let me summarize the features of Istio egress traffic control and of the alternative solutions in the following table:
+The following table summarizes the egress traffic control features that Istio and the alternative solutions provide:

 | | Kubernetes Network Policies | Legacy Egress Proxy or Firewall | Istio Egress Traffic Control |
 | --- | --- | --- | ---|